pytorch/glow/docs/Optimizations.md

     This optimization performs a classic CSE with a goal of avoiding of any results that were computed already.

+  * Optimization of ReduceMean nodes

+    This optimization performs substitions of ReduceMean with AvgPool node if the reduce parameters are suitable: input is 4D with last two dimensions to be reduced.

 #### Quantization specific optimizations

 Majority of the common optimizations above can be used on a quantized graph.